gkirat/Graph/README.md

 4. Observe the time taken.
 You'll notice that using The Graph fetches more data in less than 3 seconds, while using the normal blockchain method takes nearly 6 seconds for the same data retrieval, showing a significant difference in time efficiency.
 5. For larger data, The Graph's efficiency becomes even more apparent
 6. You could observe the difference in given images below.

-- Using normal blockchain method
+- Using NORMAL BLOCKCHAIN method

 <img width="1438" alt="Screenshot 2023-10-22 at 9 22 52 PM" src="https://github.com/gkirat/Graph/assets/103166972/735e282b-ec36-4453-8c8b-2ffcce94d360">

-- Using The Graph method
+- Using THE GRAPH method

 <img width="1434" alt="Screenshot 2023-10-22 at 9 19 10 PM" src="https://github.com/gkirat/Graph/assets/103166972/bac0ae5d-49dd-48cd-a793-4ea07466567f">